hylo-club/InteractiveAvatarNextJSDemo-daga/README.md

 2. Navigate to the repo folder in your terminal

 3. Run `npm install` (assuming you have npm installed.
-If not, please follow these instructions: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/)
+If not, please follow these : https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/)

 4. Enter your HeyGen Enterprise API Token or Trial Token in the `.env` file.
 Replace `HEYGEN_API_KEY` with your API key.
 This will allow the Client app to generate secure Access Tokens with which to create interactive sessions.